DEFRA/biodiversity-net-gain-service/docs/prerequisites.md

 * Microsoft Azure SignalR hub
 * **Node.js** Microsoft Azure function app
 * Access to the [Ordnance Survey Maps API](https://osdatahub.os.uk/docs/wmts/overview).

+## Firewall Prerequisites

+If running with rootful Docker in a firewalled environment, outbound connectivity to the Docker network in use must be allowed.

 ## Microsoft Azure Blob Containers